fabrice401/final-project-les-deux-mousquetaires/README.md

 url = f'https://patents.google.com/?q=(artificial+intelligence)&country=US&before=publication:{before_date}&after=publication:{after_date}&language=ENGLISH&type=PATENT'
 ```

-Following that, we waited for the links (for each patent) to be clickable and then clicked them to download the csv file:
+Afterwards, we waited for the links (for each patent) to be clickable and then clicked them to download the csv file:
 ```python
 # Download csv files of patent data for each month
 download_css_selector = "a[href*='download=true'] iron-icon[icon='icons:file-download']"